-The MEOLUT shall process 406 MHz beacon message data based on the formats described in document C/S T.001 (Specification for Cospas-Sarsat 406 MHz Distress Beacons).
+The MEOLUT shall process 406 MHz beacon message data based on the formats described in document C/S T.001 (Specification for Cospas-Sarsat 406 MHz Distress Beacons) and in document C/S T.018 (Specification for Second Generation Cospas-Sarsat 406 MHz Distress Beacons).
 The processing consists of the following sequence (portion of which are illustrated in Annex B):

-- a) message recovery,
+- a) message recovery;

-- b) bit verification,
+- b) bit verification;

-- c) message validation,
+- c) message validation;

-- d) message processing,
+- d) message association;

-- e) FDOA/TDOA location processing, and
+- e) FDOA/TDOA location processing; and

 - f) transmission of resultant alert data to the MCC.

 These processing requirements apply to all satellite data channels.
-If implemented, MEOLUT data exchange channels will meet the requirements specified in section 4.2.6.
+If implemented, MEOLUT data exchange channels will meet the requirements specified in section 4.2.8.